octa22/openhab2-addons/addons/binding/org.openhab.binding.jablotron/README.md

 The oasis thing require this configuration (it is better to have it autodiscovered):

-* serviceId (Jablotron internal service id of your alarm)
-* url (an initialization url for the alarm)
 * refresh (thing status refresh period in seconds)

 ## Channels